-Thomas Grose chaired the Management Engagement Committee until 30 September 2020.
-The Chairman of the Management Engagement Committee is now Richard Hughes or, failing him, any UK-resident member of the Management Engagement Committee other than the Chairman of the Company.
+The Chairman of the Management Engagement Committee is Richard Hughes or, failing him, any UK-resident member of the Management Engagement Committee other than the Chairman of the Company.
 For the purposes of transacting business, a quorum of the Management Engagement Committee is not less than two members of the Management Engagement Committee and all meetings must take place in the UK.

 The Board believes it is appropriate for all independent members of the Board to be on the Management Engagement Committee, because the directors work together collegiately and each brings a different perspective to the Management Engagement Committee's discussions.
-In addition, with the pending retirement of Mr Grose and Mr Apsey, the Board will be smaller and the number of members will be more appropriate for a company of this size.